1mike12/imcaxy/README.md

 - [ ] simple proxy for imaginary service
 - [ ] cache imaginary results in minio block storage, save cache info inside mongo database
-- [ ] scan for changes in files, if some file is changed, discard all cached responses of this file
 - [ ] if file is unavailable (deleted), discard all cached responses of this file
 - [ ] collects statistics about resources usage, including:
   - [ ] how frequently is selected resource used